Safe, Non-Toxic, and Organic Pesticides

 - Neem Oil, from the seed of a Neem tree, has been used for centuries in organic farming practices, as well as by cultures worldwide as an organic pesticide.
 It can be sprayed in and around the home, near doors, or along baseboards and works as a repellent.
 Neem can also disrupt an insect's ability to eat, breed or grow.

 - Garlic Oil or spray can be made at home with fresh minced garlic soaked for 2-3 weeks or boiled in water and strained.
 This can be sprayed in and around the home, near doors and along baseboards to repel most insects.

 - Insect repelling essential oil blends work wonders on all manner of biting, flying, or crawling insects.
 They are generally safe to diffuse through a room or apply to the skin, and can be used around the house on cotton balls or ribbons to prevent insects from invading.
 Arborvitae is one such potent insect repellant.

 - CedarCide is made from cedar, and has an aroma which effectively repels insects.
 You can use it like you would a traditional pesticide, except this organic pesticide won't make you sick as you spray your home or garden.

 There are many homemade natural pest control concoctions out there; some people swear by them and others swear at them!
 Be sure when trying anything - from a commercial product to a homemade experiment - to read all directions and research the safety of any ingredients.
 Just because it's organic, doesn't mean it's always safe for use around kids or pets.

 A Safer (but not the safest) Alternative to Chemical Pesticides

-It's not quite an organic pesticide but if you are still struggling with persistent insects (like roaches!), there is a safer alternative to spraying a chemical pesticide.
+It doesn't quit earn a place on the organic pesticides list but if you are still struggling with persistent insects (like roaches!), there is a safer alternative to spraying a chemical pesticide.
 Try my mom's old recipe: